-Sections 40, 40A and 43B expressly disallow some expenses Profits and Gains of Businessor while computing income chargeable under the head "Profits and gains of business or profession".
-Some disallowances are absolute and others are conditional like default in deduction of tax at source notwithstanding anything to the contrary in sections 30 to 38..
+Sections 40, 40A and 43B expressly disallow some expenses while computing income chargeable under the head "Profits and gains of business or profession".
+Some disallowances are absolute and others are conditional like default in deduction of tax at source notwithstanding anything to the contrary in sections 30 to 38.
 Theses disallowances are discussed below

-A. Disallowance in the case of any assessee - S. 40
+A. Disallowance in the case of any assesse - S. 40